Beyond the Bake Sale: School Event Trends for Spring 2026

 The Disco Has Had a Glow-Up

-Last month we mentioned the rise of 'silent' or in Z generation speak 'headphone' discos.
-In March so far, disco events continue to dominate all other events.
-The traditional school disco, a DJ, some streamers, and 90 minutes of organised chaos however, is being replaced by something far more immersive.
-Classlist data shows a surge in themed sensory events: Space Discos with galactic lighting, Neon Glow Parties under black lights where everyone wears white, and Rockstar and Pop star nights complete with reusable light-up foam wands.
+Last month we mentioned the rise of silent discos, or in Gen Z parlance, headphone discos.
+In March so far, disco events continue to dominate all other categories on the platform.
+But the traditional school disco: a DJ, some streamers, and 90 minutes of organised chaos is being replaced by something far more immersive.
+Classlist data shows a surge in themed sensory events: Space Discos with galactic lighting, Neon Glow Parties under blacklights where everyone wears white, and Rockstar and Popstar nights complete with reusable light-up foam wands.

 Fundraising Has Gone Gamified and Student-Led

-Perhaps the most striking shift we're tracking is in how schools are approaching fundraising.
-The traditional model to send a letter home, ask parents for money is showing its age.
-What's replacing it is something far more imaginative, and critically, it puts students at the centre.
+Perhaps the most striking shift we’re tracking is in how schools are approaching fundraising.
+The traditional model: send a letter home, ask parents for money is showing its age.
+What’s replacing it is something far more imaginative, and critically, it puts students at the centre.

 Schools Are Addressing the Digital Anxiety in the Room

 This reflects a broader cultural moment.
-The Australian under 16 ban and Jonathan Haidt's The Anxious Generation has sparked a genuine movement around delaying smartphone use and embracing a more play-based childhood, with school phone bans moving quickly across multiple countries.
+Jonathan Haidt’s The Anxious Generation and the Australian under-16 social media ban have sparked a genuine movement around delaying smartphone use and embracing a more play-based childhood, with school phone bans moving quickly across multiple countries.
 Parents are anxious about the digital world and increasingly looking to schools as a source of guidance, which means these events are filling up.

 Niche and Targeted Communities Are Replacing the All-Hands Meeting

-Mental health is also increasingly woven into the calendar, with observances like World Teen Mental Wellness Day in March prompting "Crafternoon" events such as pottery, jewellery-making and dedicated mindfulness spaces alongside more traditional activities.
+Mental health is also increasingly woven into the calendar, with observances like World Teen Mental Wellness Day in March prompting “Crafternoon” events: pottery, jewellery-making; and dedicated mindfulness spaces alongside more traditional activities.

 What This Tells Us